Ghaliyya Al Bogammiah: Biography

 Specifically, this was to have taken place at the Battle of Turaba in 1814: "A number of incidents ensued (including a Saudi victory under the command of a woman, Ghaliya, at the Battle of Turaba in 1814)...", and: "Initially, Muhammad Ali suffered a series of military failures.
 In late 1813 and early 1814, his troops were defeated near Turaba and Qunfudha.
 In the Turaba battle, the Wahhabis were commanded by a woman, named Ghaliya, to whom the Egyptians immediately ascribed the power of casting the evil eye".

+Analysis

+While modern and secondary sources describe Ghaliyya al-Bogammiah as a military leader who played a leading role among the Begoum Arabs in the early 19th century, primary Ottoman archival documents and contemporary chronicles do not mention any woman commanding Wahhabi forces or a Begum tribe involvement.
+Reports that she may have "influenced Ottoman soldiers' perception" or exercised direct battlefield command appear to be later literary or secondary accounts, often derived from Johann Ludwig Burckhardt, Gilbert Sinoué, or other modern historians.
+Consequently, her role in the conflict may have been exaggerated, and the evidence from contemporary sources does not confirm her as an active military commander.